nitramSB/nitramsb.github.io/index.md

 ![image](https://user-images.githubusercontent.com/13424965/221281217-c9593ff6-a3f1-42aa-984f-e9f8d782c990.png)

 Most embedded devices, if not all, contain serial interfaces that are used to debug and program the device before it leaves the factory.
 Sometimes, debug functionality is locked down before the device leaves the factory to reduce the attack surface, i.e. and increase security.
 However, this is not always the case, so it is good practice to check if the serial ports give away any information that you can use to identify the device or further attacks.
 I observed 2 pairs of "TX/RX" pins which I suspected were UART ports.
 Tuya's own product page states that there are indeed two UART ports.
-After inspecting both UART's TX ports on an oscilloscope, I observed that 2TX contains data when the device boots.
+After inspecting both UART's TX ports on an oscilloscope, I observed that 2TX sends data when the device boots.
 By looking at the highest frequency part of the signal, it showed a baudrate of 115 200 Hz.
 After rebooting the device and connecting the TX port to a logic analyzer at 15200 Hz, I obtained the following information dump:

 ```